NZTechRally/nztechrally.nz/src/talks/nztechrally2025/platform-teams.md

 That is a much harder challenge.

-So the focus we did is — we focused on creating community.
+So the focus we did is — we focused on **creating community**.

 And the most obvious way that you’d be like:
 “Okay, I need to create community around something — community around a practice?
-Hmm, I should create an observability community of practice.”
+Hmm, I should create an _observability community of practice_.”
 Problem solved.

 …Not quite that simple.